dakshjain97/dakshjain97.github.io/_posts/2023-01-06-recommendation_using_collaborative_filtering.md

 tags: [recommendation, collaborative filtering, user & item similarities, embedding, deep learning, dot product]
 author: Daksh Jain
 ---
-In this notebook objective is to demonstrate collaborative filtering based recommendation techniques to recommend anime bu utilizing user & item based similarities .
-To achieve this a Neural network model is created with two embedding layers (each for user & item) , for POC purose model is only trained on small epoc.
+In this notebook objective is to demonstrate collaborative filtering based recommendation techniques to recommend anime by utilizing user & item based similarities .
+To achieve this a Neural network model is created with two embedding layers (each for user & item) , for POC purose model is only trained on small epoch.
 To calculate similarities dot product (cosine similarity) is used among user & item embedding vectors

 ```python